Buffalo River Remedial Advisory Committee

 - When the beneficial use can not be fully restored, even when all practical remedial actions have been implemented.

 The following tables summarize the Beneficial Use Impairments of the Buffalo River AOC, as well as identifies the known (or suspected) causes of the impairment, and the criteria that need to be meet to delist.

-1) Fish surveys find that the resident fish community is fair to good based on applicable fish community biological indices (IBI) for two consecutive surveys; AND
+2) Fish surveys find that the resident fish community is “fair” to “good” based on applicable fish community biological indices (IBI); AND

 2) In the absence of conclusive community structure data, the toxicity of sediment-associated contaminants is not statistically higher than controls.